-- On the bottom of the interface you can click on the Cameras button, or hit capital "C" to make cameras the current object type.
+On the bottom of the interface you can click on the Cameras button, or hit capital "C" to make cameras the current object type.
 If you don't do this, you might move the light and/or the objects in the scene.
-For this assignment, only move the camera. - Since there is only one perspective camera in the scene, that will be the currently selected camera.
+For this assignment, only move the camera.

+Since there is only one perspective camera in the scene, that will be the currently selected camera.
 This means that when you move or rotate the current object, the object you will be moving will be this camera.

-- Select the move (t) or rotate (y) tool (under the Items tab if they're not visible down the left side of the interface), and experiment with clicking and dragging in the viewport.
+Select the move (t) or rotate (y) tool (under the Items tab if they're not visible down the left side of the interface), and experiment with clicking and dragging in the viewport.
 Clicking and dragging up and down will change two of the available parameters (x, y but not z, etc.), clicking and command-dragging will change the third parameter.
-Please read the LW manual on moving objects (chapter 7) if this is confusing! - You may get lost.
+Please read the LW manual on moving objects (chapter 7) if this is confusing!

+You may get lost.
 Looking through the camera while you are moving it can be difficult.
 It may help to switch to a perspective or top view (see the pulldown menu at the upper left of the view window), find your camera icon, then move or rotate it.
-Be sure to switch back to the camera view to see what your rendered image will look like. - When you have a view of the scene that you like, make sure you hit return (enter) two times with the camera as the current object.
-We'll come back to this, but for now think of it as locking the camera into that position and orientation. - When you have the camera selected, you can change its focal length in one of two ways.
+Be sure to switch back to the camera view to see what your rendered image will look like.
+When you have a view of the scene that you like, make sure you hit return (enter) two times with the camera as the current object.
+We'll come back to this, but for now think of it as locking the camera into that position and orientation.
+IF YOU DON'T DO THIS, YOUR CAMERA WILL POP BACK TO ITS STARTING LOCATION WHEN YOU RENDER!

+When you have the camera selected, you can change its focal length in one of two ways.
 The first is to select the Camera tab at the top of the interface and look for camera zoom on the left side.
-Select this tool, and drag around in the interface. - The other way is to press p to pop-up the camera properties panel.
+Select this tool, and drag around in the interface.

+The other way is to press p to pop-up the camera properties panel.
 If you don't have the camera selected, a different panel will pop-up (so make sure you have the camera selected).
-In this panel is a box where you can type in the lens focal length.
+In this panel is a box where you can type in the lens focal length (or zoom factor).
 In this scene, it is currently set to 50mm.